devanggandhi69/RestFul_Web_Service_SpringBoot_Project/README.md

 Method: Get

 Description: 10 is current user id.
-This will return list of messages the user is following as well as follow
+This will return list of messages of the current user.
+Include messages they have sent and messages sent by users they follow.

 ---
 http://localhost:8080/user/10?search=ut